 I don’t remember too much from that call but I know it didn’t go well because I wasn’t in the right mindset to handle the situation.

 Over the course of the next few months, I found myself slipping into old habits of constantly checking my phone.
 Working all weekends.
 Clicking on every new email notification.
 Freaking out on the subway when I didn’t get cell service.

-Then I created a plan to step into my dharma - or my true purpose in life.
-Within a year, I left my job gracefully and created a 6 figure business that is fulfilling, joyful and nature (while also only working 6 months a year).
+When I did leave my job within a year I created a 6 figure business that is fulfilling, joyful and natural (while also only working 6 months a year).